Interest Rate Futures

 Tick value = $1 million × 0.00005 × 90/360 = $12.50

 Often, a series of Eurodollar futures will be bought or sold as a strip to more effectively hedge interest-rate risk.
-A Eurodollars futures strip is a series of futures maturing on sequentially deferred months with an initial cash investment for the initial 3 months, referred to as the front tale or stub of the strip transaction.
+A Eurodollars futures strip is a series of futures maturing on sequentially deferred months with an initial cash investment for the initial 3 months, called the front tale or stub of the strip transaction.

 Eurodollar futures can also be used to profit from changes in the yield curve: if the curve is expected to steepen, then buy the curve by purchasing near-term and selling long-term Eurodollar futures; if the yield curve is expected to flatten or invert, then sell the curve by selling the near-term and buying the long-term futures.